JeffreyChan0913/EYE/Beginner/1016/README.md

 First input value will be the amount of test cases.

-Second value will tell you the amount, n,  of grades you will be getting.
+Second value will tell you the amount, $n \geq 0$,  of grades you will be getting.

 Third, you will have n amount of numbers.